Authentic Lessons for 21st Century Learning

 Present the lesson using the attached Lesson Slides.

-Display slide 3 and ask students to watch a video about ordering at a fast-food restaurant.
-Show students the MADtv Fast Food Ordering video.
+Display slide 3 and play the MADtv Fast Food Ordering video, which is a video about ordering at a fast-food restaurant.

 Once the students have watched the video, display slide 4 and ask students to figure out an easier way the customer could have communicated his order.

-If students don’t mention grouping things that have been ordered, guide them to the possible answer of grouping like items.
+If students do not mention grouping things that have been ordered, guide them to the possible answer of grouping like items.

 Explore